 I’m Polly from Helping Little Hands.
 I’m a stay-at-home mom, temporarily turned substitute teacher, and I like to do crafts in my spare time…especially if it’s something fun for my kids (ages 5, 2 1/2, and 11 months) and/or is inexpensive since the Hubby is finishing up school.
 I’m here today to share with you these DIY Fabric Roads!

-They’re perfect for the little guy in your life.
-I thought of making these over a year ago after watching my then 18 month old son get frustrated with toy train tracks, hot wheels tracks or pretty much every other “road” that has to snap or hook together in some way.
-These are perfect for those little guys who LOVE cars, but have a hard time with hooking all that stuff together…and now that my son is older, he still loves these roads that can be taken anywhere and used on pretty much any surface…even on Daddy!
+They’re perfect for the little one in your life.
+I thought of making these over a year ago after watching my then 18-month-old son get frustrated with toy train tracks, hot wheels tracks, or pretty much every other “road” that has to snap or hook together in some way.
+These are perfect for those little ones that LOVE cars, but have a hard time hooking all that stuff together…and now that my son is older, he still loves these fabric roads that can be taken anywhere and used on pretty much any surface…even on Daddy!

 Initially, last Christmas I just made him straight roads.

 But this morning when my son woke up to intersections…

 …and a PARKING LOT, he almost thought it was Christmas all over again!

 The best part about these DIY fabric roads is that they’re easy to make, and there are lots of options for making them even easier than I did.

 Black Fabric (1 yard can make a pretty good set.)